Dozens Killed As Dam Bursts In Flood-hit Kenya - UrduPoint

 Dozens Killed As Dam Bursts In Flood-hit Kenya

+At least 46 people including children died when a makeshift dam burst its banks in Kenya's Rift Valley in the early hours of Monday, a local official said, as torrential rains and floods battered the country

-Mai Mahiu, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) At least 45 people died when a makeshift dam burst its banks near a town in Kenya's Rift Valley in the early hours of Monday, police said, as torrential rains and floods battered the country.
+Mai Mahiu, (APP - UrduPoint / Pakistan Point News - 29th Apr, 2024) At least 46 people including children died when a makeshift dam burst its banks in Kenya's Rift Valley in the early hours of Monday, a local official said, as torrential rains and floods battered the country.

-The disaster raises the total death toll over the March-May wet season in Kenya to more than 120 as heavier than usual rainfall Pounds East Africa, compounded by the El Nino weather pattern.
+Scores of people have been killed over the March-May wet season in Kenya as heavier than usual rainfall Pounds East Africa, compounded by the El Nino weather pattern.

-Residents said the accident occurred in the dead of night near Mai Mahiu, in Nakuru county, sending water gushing down a hill and engulfing everything in its path.
+Residents said the accident occurred in the dead of night when the dam burst near the town of Mai Mahiu in Nakuru county, sending torrents of water and mud gushing down a hill and engulfing everything in its path.

-The deluge cut off a road, uprooted trees, washed away homes and sent vehicles flying.
+The deluge cut off a road, uprooted trees, washed away homes and sent vehicles flying, devastating the village of Kamuchiri.

 "We heard what sounded like an earthquake and roars like a moving train," said Margaret Wangechi, a 52-year-old teacher.

-Rescuers were digging through the debris, using hoes and in some cases just their bare hands in a desperate search for survivors.
+Rescuers dug through the debris, using hoes and in some cases just their bare hands in a desperate search for survivors.

 "We collected some of the bodies held by trees and we don't know how many are under the mud," Stephen Njihia Njoroge, a local resident involved in the emergency efforts, told AFP.